Visharadgupta05/AUDIO_AMPLIFIER/README.md

 # AUDIO_AMPLIFIER
-This project involves the design and simulation of 1 W Class-A, Class-B, and Class-AB audio power amplifiers using BJT circuits in LTspice.
+This project involves the design and simulation of Class-A, Class-B, and Class-AB audio power amplifiers using BJT circuits in LTspice.
 The amplifiers were analyzed and compared based on voltage gain, output power, efficiency, frequency response, and waveform distortion.
 Special attention was given to crossover distortion in Class-B amplifiers and its reduction in Class-AB designs using a push-pull output stage.
 The project highlights the performance trade-offs between amplifier classes and demonstrates the principles of analog audio amplifier design.

 # CLASS - A AUDIO AMPLIFIER